 A VIE's assets can only be used to settle obligations of that VIE.
 The VIEs are not guarantors of the Company's senior notes or other debts payable.
-The assets held by a VIE usually are collateral for that VIE's debt.
+The assets held by a VIE are usually collateral for that VIE's debt.
 The Company and other partners do not generally have an obligation to make capital contributions to a VIE unless the Company and/or the other partner(s) have entered into debt guarantees with the VIE's lenders.
-Other than debt guarantee agreements with the VIE's lenders, there are no liquidity arrangements or agreements to fund capital or purchase assets that could require the Company to provide financial support to a VIE.
-While the Company has option contracts to purchase land from certain of its VIEs, the Company is not required to purchase the assets and could walk away from the contracts.
+Other than debt guarantee agreements with VIE's lenders, there are no liquidity arrangements or agreements to fund capital or purchase assets that could require the Company to provide financial support to a VIE.
+While the Company has option contracts to purchase land from certain of its VIEs, the Company is not required to purchase the assets and could walk away from the contracts, but that would require forfeiture of deposits and pre-acquisition costs.